 However, the cannabinoid is still illegal in most of the United States, which has provided an opportunity for some hemp businesses to market a variation of knockoff CBD treatments that they claim have the same healing power as popular strains such as Charlotte’s Web.

-Interestingly, Project CBD found that all three companies featured in the report are operated by the same controlling interest, and shows that Kannaway and HempMeds are both subsidiaries of Medical Marijuana Inc. These companies are infamous for making claims about their legal hemp oils being significant sources for CBD because they are derived from imported hemp paste – implying that legal hemp oils are a suitable alternative to CBD medicine.
+Interestingly, Project CBD found that all three companies featured in the report are operated by the same controlling interest, and shows that Kannaway and HempMeds are both subsidiaries of Medical Marijuana Inc. These companies are infamous for making claims about their legal CBD hemp oil being significant sources for CBD because they are derived from imported hemp paste – implying that legal CBD hemp oil is a suitable alternative to CBD medicine.

 Yet, as the report indicates, these products are only technically similar and do not provide the same health benefits as high-CBD cannabis strains.
 “We believe that industrial hemp is not an optimal source of CBD, but it can be a viable source of CBD if certain hemp cultivators are grown organically in good soil and safe extraction and refinement methods are employed,” wrote the authors of the Project CBD report.

 What Do The Colors of Marijuana Mean?

 New Jersey Lawmakers Draft New and Improved Marijuana Legalization Bill

 Canadian Cannabis Company Tilray to Export Products to United States

 Woman Finds Package of Weed in Food Subscription Box

 What To Do With Leftover Marijuana Stems

 U.S. Congressional Committee Approves Cannabis Bill, But Not Without Drama